 Reading – All children have a reading book.
 This is primarily a home reading book, to read to parents or other adults.
 Please see the section on reading rewards for further information.
 Within school, we carry out a range of other reading activities, such as guided (or group) reading, where the teacher hears individuals read and then the group discusses the text, and shared reading, where the class reads together.

-We are very keen for children to become regular readers and we use a reward scheme to encourage home reading.
-If the children read 3 (or more times) a week to an adult at home, then they will receive a sticker on the chart.
-Every three weeks, those children with a sticker for each week will receive a small prize, building towards a larger reward at the end of the term.
+We are very keen for children to become regular readers and we use a reward scheme to encourage home regular reading, at least 3 times per week.
 Mrs Thompson will be updating the chart every Monday, so please ensure that home reads are written in the home link book.
 Thank you!

 Ideas for talking about books with your child: